stevenvdb/Scientific-C-for-programmers/exercises/11_dna_sequencing/README.md

 - Define and use `struct`s for organizing biological data
 - Work with arrays of structs
-- Implement string search algorithms in C
+- Work with string functions from the string header (hint: https://cplusplus.com/reference/cstring/strncmp/)

 ## Instructions